Donald Trump

 Analysis

 Trump's Davos 2026 appearance was a masterclass in commanding attention without commanding respect.
-His January 21st virtual address—where he floated Greenland acquisition, threatened tariffs on European nations, and sparred with reporters—generated a media tsunami that overshadowed every other speaker at the forum.
+His January 21st address—delivered in person after Air Force One had to swap aircraft mid-flight—drew a packed Congress Hall where he floated Greenland acquisition, threatened tariffs on European nations, and sparred with reporters, generating a media tsunami that overshadowed every other speaker.

 The coverage arc tells the story: from 508 quotes on January 17th to an explosive 44,701 on January 21st, then a rapid decline to 5,538 by the forum's end.
 This wasn't sustained engagement—it was a controlled detonation of news value followed by exhaustion.